Fluid Deformation in Random Unsteady Flow: Numerical Examples

-To illustrate and test this stochastic model for the evolution of $\mathbf{F}$ and $\mathbf{C}$, we utilise direct numerical simulation (DNS) data hosted as part of the Johns Hopkins Turbulence Database (JHTU) of forced isotropic turbulence at Taylor-scale Reynolds number $Re_\lambda\approx433$ computed using 1024$^3$ nodes via a pseudo-spectral method.
-Tracer particle position, velocity and velocity gradient data is recorded over randomly sampled points at fixed spatial locations and fixed times, as well as for 10$^3$ fluid tracer trajectories for a time period of 10 seconds (corresponding to five eddy turnover times $T_L$).
-This data allows for characterisation of both the spatial and temporal correlation structures of the flow, as well as Eulerian velocity statistics and the evolution of the velocity gradient tensor along pathlines.
+For further illustration of the stochastic model developed in \S\S~\ref{subsec:stochastic} and to eludicate the structure of turbulent deformation, we utilise direct numerical simulation (DNS) data hosted as part of the Johns Hopkins Turbulence Database (JHTU) of forced isotropic turbulence at Taylor-scale Reynolds number $Re_\lambda\approx433$ computed using 1024$^3$ nodes via a pseudo-spectral method.
+Tracer particle position, velocity and velocity gradient data is recorded over randomly sampled points at fixed spatial locations and fixed times, as well as for 10$^3$ fluid tracer trajectories with random initial locations for a time period of 10 time units (corresponding to around five eddy turnover times $T_L$).
+This data allows for characterisation of both the Eulerian and Lagrangian spatio-temporal correlation structures, as well as the Eulerian velocity statistics and the evolution of the Lagrangian velocity gradient tensor.

-Spatial and temporal decorrelation of the velocity magnitude $v$ is shown in Fig.\ref{fig:velpdfs}(a), (b), indicating decorrelation is approximately exponential (first order and linear) in both space and time.
-The transition to negative correlation with finite time or distance shown in Fig.\ref{fig:velpdfs}(a), (b) is due to sweeping behaviour of the local flow.
-The fitted decorrelation temporal and spatial scales are respectively $\tau_v=0.844$, $\ell_v=0.439$, which in conjunction with the mean velocity $\langle v\rangle=1.091$, yields the global Kubo number
+Spatial and temporal decorrelation of the velocity magnitude $v$ is shown in Figure~\ref{fig:velpdfs}(a), (b), indicating decorrelation is approximately exponential (first order and linear) in both space and time.
+The transition to negative correlation with finite time or distance shown in Figure~\ref{fig:velpdfs}(a), (b) is due to sweeping behaviour of the local flow.
+The fitted decorrelation temporal and spatial scales are respectively $\tau_c=0.844$, $\ell_v=0.439$, which in conjunction with the mean velocity $\langle v\rangle=1.091$, yields the global Kubo number

-indicates that spatial decorrelation occurs approximately twice as fast as temporal decorrelation.
-The Eulerian velocity PDF $p_e(v)$ is also shown in Fig.\ref{fig:velpdfs}(c), which is well-fitted by the Nakagami distribution
+indicates that spatial velocity decorrelation occurs approximately twice as fast as temporal decorrelation.
+The Eulerian velocity PDF $p_e(v)$ (not shown) is well-fitted by the Nakagami distribution